PowerSpy/ePubMP3Enhancer/README.md

     - Soundtracks will play automatically for pages that have associated MP3 files.

 ## Additional Information
+**Disclaimer:** Currently does not support images and just displays each one on a different page!

 These scripts are designed to enhance the ePub reading experience by allowing the addition of soundtracks to specific page ranges.
 The `createbook.py` script handles the conversion and soundtrack embedding, while `textreader.py` provides a seamless reading and listening experience.

 Feel free to contribute to the project or modify the scripts to suit your needs.